Broadcast Asia – A Slice of Normality in a Crazy World

 The show floor is populated with the usual array of microwave dishes, audio mixing consoles, tripods, cameras and utility bags.
 Increasingly, all the other booths have a mix of laptops and servers connected to GUIs with grey backgrounds.
 Broadcast Asia has gone IT with a minimum of fuss, but a maximum of problem solving.
 In addition to the main software tools, like those from Dalet and AmberFin, there are specialist subtitling, scheduling and studio tools that cater for stations big and small.
 We really have entered the world where anything you can think of can be created in software on a standard platform with a minimum of specialist hardware around the outside.
 Surprisingly, there isn’t much video on IP or 4k on display.
 Both of these “big ticket” items from the last 24 months seem to be taking longer than predicted to reach around the globe and gain real traction.
 It seems that technology never explodes quite as quickly as popular predictions would have you believe.

-Tomorrow I’ll be delivering a paper on Adapting Your Workflow for a Multiplatform Strategy– Giving Customers Digital Freedom of Content.
-If you’re at Broadcast Asia then come along and I’ll tell you all about how industrialisation principals can help you save money and increase profitability.
+If you’re at Broadcast Asia then come along and I’ll tell you all about how industrialization principals can help you save money and increase profitability.
 If you’re not at the show, then look out for the same topics appearing here as a series of blog posts between now and IBC.